iriusrisk/startleft/wiki/Source-Mapping.md

 def _func_squash(self, obj):
 ```

+This function is specially useful for Cloudformation mapping files.
+These have a root `Resources` object whose
-In cloudformation, Resources is an object where to top level keys are the resource names which have the resource objects as values.
-This structure is hard to iterate over without losing the important name key.
-So you can use squash and refer to the name through the `_key` field.
+top level keys are the resource names which have the resource objects as values.
+This structure is hard to iterate over
+without losing the important name key.
+So you can use squash it and refer to the name through the `_key` field.

 ```
 name:    {$path: "_key"}